Don't have Bnbtally? Get Bnbtally

 Airbnb's CSV does not represent the absolute ground truth of transaction history breakdowns.
 In other words, at anytime, Airbnb can modify the history of breakdowns represented in their CSV report.

-In the event of a reservation modification - such as an addition or shortening of nights a guest stays and thus, an additional amount owed or repaid - the breakdown of each payout represented in the CSV may change.
+In the event of a reservation modification - such as an addition or shortening of nights and thus, an additional amount owed or repaid - the breakdown of each payout represented in the CSV may change.

 For example, if an extension is made and you receive an additional payout for the same reservation as a result, the cleaning fee may be recalculated and amortized over the multiple payouts.